mnaamani/otrtalk/Tutorial.md

 	Do you want to accept this connection [y/n]?

+Assuming Robin is online, network discovery will occur and a connection will be established, each of you will be presented with the other's key fingerprint to verify and accept:

-At this point you **must** verify that it matches your buddy's fingerprint.
+At this point you **must** verify that the remote public key fingerprint matches your buddy's fingerprint.

 After successful verification on both sides, the fingerprint is saved and a secure chat session is started.